Chamaecyparis, False cypress: planting, pruning and caring for

 Thuja: planting, pruning and careMain varieties of Chamaecyparis

-Warning: many varieties of Chamaecyparis sold as “rockery conifers” because of their slow growth of about 1 m in 10 years can sometimes reach 4–5 m after 20–25 years!
-Do not be misled by miniature form of young plants; check dimensions at ripeness of your specimen.
+Warning: many varieties of Chamaecyparis sold as “rockery conifers” because of their slow growth of about 1 m in 10 years sometimes reach 4–5 m after 20–25 years!
+Do not be swayed by miniature form of young plants, check dimensions at ripeness of your specimen.

 Chamaecyparis obtusa Teddy Bear - Hinoki Cypress